Origins of the role of High Sheriff

 How the High Sheriff is appointed

-Each year a ceremony is held in the Royal Courts of Justice on November 12 during which the names of the candidates submitted for appointment (nomination) are read out.
+Each year a ceremony is held in the Royal Courts of Justice, usually before November 12, during which the names of the candidates submitted for appointment (nomination) are read out.
 Once that happens the candidates are known as High Sheriffs in Nomination.

-In the month before a High Sheriff is expected to take office, His Majesty the King, in council, confirms the appointment by pricking the names of each High Sheriff with a bodkin, a tradition which is said to go back to at least Queen Elizabeth 1.
+In the month before a High Sheriff is expected to take office, His Majesty the King, in Privy Council, confirms the appointment by pricking the names of each High Sheriff with a bodkin, a tradition which is said to go back to at least Queen Elizabeth 1.

 High Sheriff Framework